parse-community/parse-server/README.md

 # Documentation

 The full documentation for Parse Server is available in the [wiki](https://github.com/parse-community/parse-server/wiki).
 The [Parse Server guide](http://docs.parseplatform.org/parse-server/guide/) is a good place to get started.
+An [API reference](http://parseplatform.org/parse-server/api/) is also available.
 If you're interested in developing for Parse Server, the [Development guide](http://docs.parseplatform.org/parse-server/guide/#development-guide) will help you get set up.

 ## Configuration

 Parse Server can be configured using the following options.
 You may pass these as parameters when running a standalone `parse-server`, or by loading a configuration file in JSON format using `parse-server path/to/configuration.json`.
 If you're using Parse Server on Express, you may also pass these to the `ParseServer` object as options.

-For the full list of available options, run `parse-server --help`.
+For the full list of available options, run `parse-server --help` or take a look at [Parse Server Configurations](http://parseplatform.org/parse-server/api/master/ParseServerOptions.html).

 #### Basic options